zenml-io/zenml-huggingface-sagemaker/README.md

 Notice the linkage of the revision made on Huggingface to the metadata tracked on the ZenML pipeline.
 This estabilishes lineage.

+You can watch a YouTube tutorial for this part of the tutorial [here](https://youtu.be/YoQoT5eSMek).

 #### 🫅 Step 3: Promote the model

 You can run the training pipeline a few times to produce many versions of the model.
 Feel free to edit the parameters accordingly.